mvcisback/SSLVC/report/report.md

 ---
 title: 3D AUDIO RECONSTRUCTION AND SPEAKER RECOGNITION USING SUPERVISED LEARNING METHODS BASED ON VOICE AND VISUAL CUES
 abstract: |
    In this paper we present a creative approach to reconstruct 3D audio for multiple sources from a single channel input by detecting and tracking visual cues using supervised learning methods.
-We also discuss a similar approach for improving speaker’s classification from a video stream by employing both facial and speech likelihoods, in another word performing Multimodal Speaker Recognition in a video stream.
+We also discuss a similar approach for improving speaker’s classification from a video stream by employing both facial and speech likelihoods, or simply Multimodal Speaker Recognition on a video stream.

 keywords: |
   3D audio, speaker classification, visual cues, supervised learning, Multimodal Speaker Recognition